Bradley J. Malkovsky

 Research and Teaching Interests

 Malkovsky's area of interest is the doctrinal and spiritual relation of Christianity to other religions.
 His area of specialization is the Hindu-Christian encounter.
 He is the editor of New Perspectives on Advaita Vedanta (Brill, 2000); and the author of The Role of Divine Grace in the Soteriology of Samkaracarya (Brill, 2001).
 Since 2001 he has been editor of the Journal of Hindu-Christian Studies.
-His book, God's Other Children: Personal Encounters with Love, Holiness and Faith in Sacred India (2013), which describes his interaction with Muslims, Hindus and Buddhists, won the Huston Smith Prize .
-He is presently working on a new book on religious interaction, called Under the Banyan Tree: An Inter-religious Approach to Christian Doctrine and Spirituality.
+His book, God's Other Children: Personal Encounters with Love, Holiness, and Faith in Sacred India (2013), which describes his interaction with Muslims, Hindus, and Buddhists, won the Huston Smith Prize.
+He is presently working on a book comparing Catholic models of purgatory with concepts of reincarnation, both ancient and modern.

 2017.
 “The Mystery of the Infinite in the Hindu Spirituality of Non-Duality: Some Observations from a Christian Perspective,” in: Finding Beauty in the Other.
 Edited by Peter Casarella and Mun’im Sirry.
 University of Notre Dame Press.